 The makers wanted him as the original Murphy Baby who was a girl, who died and they were looking for someone identical.
 Rinpoche later married the famed actor Mandakini.

 The enthusiasm around Murphy Munna was accentuated in the 2012 film ‘Barfi!’.
 Barfi’s mother dreams of her baby being like Murphy Munna while expecting.
-Along with Ranbir Kapoor‘s character being named Murphy “Barfi” Johnson, the brand was also mentioned in the movie’s title track.
+Along with Ranbir Kapoor‘s character being named Murphy “Barfi” Johnson, the brand was also mentioned in the movie’s title track used as the background score for the opening sequence.

 The movie revived the mascot’s fame during the time around its release but the mentions were not well-received by the brand.
 Murphy Radio sent a legal notice to the producers of the film alleging infringement of copyrights on their registered trademarks, as the makers had not sought permissions.